brian6484/CSKnowledge/Language/Java/static class .md

 ## Static
+### 1-liner
+Static belongs to the class, not the instances of the class.
+Since it is shared amongst all the class **instances**, it means it is used to declare something that is not meant to alter depending on each instance object so literally something "static".

 ### Static variable
 Variable belongs to the *class*, rather than the *instance of the class*.
 It is thus shared by **all instances of the class** and can be accessed via the class name like User.staticVariable.